kkatsy/twitter-sentiment-analysis/README.md

 1. **Tweet Query:**

    For my topic of investigation, I chose to look into tweets containing the word "vaccine."
-I hoped that, since the creation and usage of vaccines is a hot and ambivalent topic nowadays, this query word provide me with tweets of both very positive and very negative sentiments.
+I hoped that, since the creation and usage of vaccines is a hot and ambivalent topic nowadays due to COVID, this query word provide me with tweets of both very positive and very negative sentiment.

 2. **Getting the Tweets:**